+In the previous section, we have emphasized that close recurrences must be resolved into stable and unstable components and the quantities $a_{i}(\lambda_{i}^{+})$ that appear in \prettyref{eq:fnx-cn} must be estimated.
+For hyperbolic toral automorphisms, the stable and unstable directions split in exactly the same way at every point on the torus.
+The optimal predictor based on Pade approximation that we derive takes advantage of this fact and limits itself to estimating $a_{i}$.
+The difficulty of estimating stable and unstable directions near close recurrences, which must be tackled by a general purpose predictor, are sidestepped by the Padé predictor.

 We begin by considering the so-called exponential extrapolation problem.
-Suppose a sequence is defined by The problem is to find $s_{2d}$, $s_{2d+1}$, and so on given $s_{0},\ldots,s_{2d-1}$.
+Suppose a sequence is defined by

+The problem is to find $s_{2d}$, $s_{2d+1}$, and so on given $s_{0},\ldots,s_{2d-1}$.
 Since the sequence is defined by $d$ parameters $c_{k}$ and $d$ parameters $\lambda_{k}$, it is reasonable to expect that the first $2d$ numbers of the sequence may determine the rest of the sequence.
 The exponential extrapolation problem is to determine the rest of the sequence.
 It was solved by Prony late in the 18th century (see \cite{Hamming1986} for a discussion of Prony's method).
 We present a solution based on Padé approximants.
 Our presentation could be new.
 Padé approximants generalize naturally to vector Padé approximants, which may turn out to be useful in deriving a general purpose predictor.
 For an introduction to Padé approximation, see \cite{Baker1975}.